…a stir-fry wanna be

-Chicken is the most versatile ingredients that you can buy.
-You can find it in a lot of supermarkets and at the same time tends to be very cheap.
+Chicken is the most versatile ingredient that you can buy.
+You can find it in a lot of supermarkets and at the same time it tends to be very cheap.
 Now I know that a lot of you do not want to deal with cooking or baking a whole chicken, so today we will focus only on one of the key protein providers on the planet: the chicken breast.

 Starting from scratch in a kitchenette tends to be a little tedious.
 I am not a big fan of pan-fried chicken breast with just salt and pepper so you can easily understand my pickle.
 The idea of this post came after I ordered some sushi for dinner.
 It came with a bunch of soy sauce packets and I actually wanted to use them instead of just throwing them away.
 So I bought a chicken breast and some veggies and used the soy sauce as an additional element to introduce a fun Asian element.

 The general rules for this to work are fairly straightforward.
 First and foremost, cut everything in small pieces.
 Make sure that the chicken is cut in even stripes so it cooks evenly.
 Take care that some veggies need less cooking time than the others and also make sure to marinate everything abundantly.
 The best thing to do after you have cooked this dish is to make some simple rice and combine it with it.

 - 1 chicken breast cut in thin strips

 - 1/2 of an onion cut in strips